 The page tries to do too much: buy, sell, finance, and service are all competing for attention on the same page

-The Houston geo-targeting is smart but the page does not explain what Group 1 is -- a first-time visitor has no context for why they should trust this unfamiliar brand over going directly to a Honda or Toyota dealer
+The Houston geo-targeting is smart but the page does not explain what Group 1 is - a first-time visitor has no context for why they should trust this unfamiliar brand over going directly to a Honda or Toyota dealer

 4 pages burning ad spend with fundamental issues

 Every click to these pages costs real money.
-We found broken trust signals, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
+We found pages with no reviews or ratings anywhere, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
 Here is what to avoid.

 Visitors clicking a paid ad for Mitsubishi lease specials land on a page that says "Sorry, offers can't be show at the moment" (with a typo in the error message).
 The rest of the page shows a generic Military Heritage Month banner and a trade-in value tool that has nothing to do with lease offers.
 Every click to this page is a complete waste of ad spend because the promised content does not exist.

-The headline feature of the page -- lease offers -- shows an error message instead of actual deals.
+The headline feature of the page - lease offers - shows an error message instead of actual deals.
 "Sorry, offers can't be show at the moment" is the most expensive typo across every car-dealer page reviewed

 The Military Heritage Month banner takes up prime real estate but has no connection to lease offers.
 This feels like a homepage content block that was copy-pasted into the offers page